← Back to SmarterPlaylists

 Context-aware objectives are your superpower

-Objectives like variety, min-separation, order-by, and max-match look at what's already in the playlist.
+Objectives like variety, min-separation, order-by, max-match, match-max-run, range-max-run, continuity, and distribution look at what's already in the playlist.
 These are what make the MOS fundamentally different from a filter+sort pipeline.
 Use them for sequencing goals that depend on track order and relationships.

 Check mo_score to debug